 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages about 250 pounds; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes a 10-yard dumpster, which caps at the weight limit on a single pickup.
-How does that translate to a 10-yard can?
-The lower side walls keep the load inside the haul-out limit.
+The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment weighs in, which is why the hooklift truck routes a roofing dumpster with lower side walls to cap the load and stay inside the weight limit.
+How does that translate to a 10-yard container?

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition